 CPE #507: SBEC 1.0; TSLAC: 0 Ruta and Angeline: Interpreting Craft in YA Lit 11:30 AM - 12:30 PM Ruta Sepetys and Angeline Boulley, two incredible authors, team up to shed light on their craft, writing, and under-discussed topics.
 Ruta Sepetys; Angeline Boulley YOUNG ADULT ROUND TABLE CPE #529: SBEC 1.0; TSLAC: 0 Flying Off the Shelves: Graphic Novels That Entice 11:30 AM - 12:30 PM Writers and illustrators unite!
 Together, these superhero presenters combine words and art that excite even the most reluctant reader with their visual storytelling.
 Children will run faster than a speeding bullet to check out these books from your library.
-Stephen Martin; Linh Pham; Nathan Hale; Scott Magoon; Benjamin Wilgus; Rii Abrego CHILDREN'S ROUND TABLE CPE #534: SBEC 1.0; TSLAC: 0 Scene of the Crime at your Library: Whodunit Writers to Know 11:30 AM - 12:30 PM Clues, suspects, and interrogations at the Reference Desk!
+Visit the TLA 2023 microsite for updated author list.
+CHILDREN'S ROUND TABLE CPE #534: SBEC 1.0; TSLAC: 0 Scene of the Crime at your Library: Whodunit Writers to Know 11:30 AM - 12:30 PM Clues, suspects, and interrogations at the Reference Desk!
 Hear from the authors for whom readers are on the hunt!
 PUBLIC LIBRARIES DIVISION CPE #548: SBEC 1.0; TSLAC 1.0:

 Don't Break in Case of Emergency: The Public Library, Security and Emergency Management 11:30 AM - 12:30 PM From homeless engagement to bad weather response and library security, today's public libraries continue to play an ever-expanding role in emergency situations.
 Leaning into this role can have meaningful impact on your community.
 Learn how to prepare for and work through emergency response situations.
 Better understand your library's role in serving the community during challenging times.
-Kristen Calvert and Travis Houston, Dallas Public Library
+Kristen Calvert and Travis Houston, Dallas Kristen Calvert and Travis Houston, Dallas Public Library